blischalk/slae/exercise5/assignment5.1.md

 ---
 layout: post
-title: "SLAE Problem 5.1: Msfpayload Analysis"
+title: "SLAE Problem 5.1: Msfvenom Analysis of linux/x86/shell_reverse_tcp"
-description: "Analysis of Msfpayload shellcode samples"
+description: "Analysis of Msfvenom shellcode: linux/x86/shell_reverse_tcp"
-tags: [asm, shellcode, msfpayload]
+tags: [asm, shellcode, msfvenom]
 ---

-# Assignment 5.1

 This blog post has been created for completing the requirements for the SecurityTube Linux Assembly Expert certification: